2026 Convention Program

 Dr. Ben Hamer

-Sociologist & Futurist
+Sociologist and Futurist

 Dr Ben Hamer is a renowned sociologist and accredited futurist, who was recently awarded the number one thought leader for the Future of Work in the Asia-Pacific by Onalytica.